neo4j-product-examples/graphrag-examples/patterns-app/README.md

-# GraphRAG Examples
+# GraphRAG Patterns
-This repo contains a streamlit app for introducing and teaching example GraphRAG patterns.
+This directory contains a streamlit app for introducing and teaching example GraphRAG patterns.

 ## Running the Streamlit App
 Follow the below steps to run the sample app: